byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 Strings starting with `#` and ending with a line feed, which are entirely ignored by the Tridy interpreter, and can be used for providing developer commentary.

 ### **Context**:
-The context of a module is the collection of a module's tags, along with the tags of all of ascendants in the order in which they are nested (from the root downward), acting as a location specifier for the module which the Tridy composer uses to identify it.
+The context of a module is a module's tagset, along with the tagset of all its ascendants in the order in which they are nested (from the root downward), acting as a location specifier for the module which the Tridy composer uses to evaluate against context expressions.

 ### **Context Expression**:
-A boolean-style expression that, when placed inside of a Tridy statement, uses context terminals and operators to determine whether a module should be affected or not by a statement, i.e. by evaluatin the expression against the module's context.
+A boolean-style expression that, when placed inside of a Tridy statement, uses context terminals and operators to determine whether a module should be affected or not by a statement, i.e. by evaluating the expression against the module's context.

+### **Context-Locking**:
+A property specific to the `@has` definition clause whereby a statement nested under another statement via. this clause is prevented from having access outside the module created by the statement it is nested under, since it is seen by the nested statement as the root module.

 ### **Context Operand**:
 A context terminal or sub-expression.